Alarm As Mathare Accounts For 33 Of 123 New Cases Of Covid-19 Confirmed In Kenya -

 This now raises concern over the fast community spread of the contagious disease.

+“This disease is now within our communities.
+The increase is because of community contacts and the number is high in areas where public transport is highly used, ” said Kagwe.

-At the same time, three more patients have succumbed to Covid-19 related complications.
+CS Kagwe further said three more patients have succumbed to Covid-19 related complications.
 This now raises the national death toll to 55.

+Two of the three deceased persons were suffering from diabetes while the other was battling breast cancer.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu